mui/material-ui/docs/data/joy/getting-started/tutorial/tutorial.md

 ### 1. Use `Sheet` to create layout

-The `Sheet` component is simply a html div tag that applies Joy's global variant.
-It is a very useful building block to create various layout styles.
+The `Sheet` component is simply a html div that applies the global variant internally.
+It is a great building block for creating various layout styles.

-Open `src/App.js`, and renders a sheet on the screen.
+Open `src/App.js`, and use this snippet to render a sheet on the screen.

 ```jsx
 import { CssVarsProvider } from '@mui/joy/styles';